 For many young children, the idea that butter comes from somewhere other than just the local grocery store is probably a surprising one.
 That is why making butter with preschoolers is sure to fascinate and intrigue!

 Before making butter with preschoolers, take some time to discuss what butter is made of, and the origin of the main ingredient - milk or heavy cream.
 To aide in the discussion, consider reading the book Milk Comes From a COW? by Dan Yunk.
 Some of your students may be surprised to learn that everyday food items like milk, cheese and butter are made from the milk of a cow.

-Another great book to read before beginning your butter making activity is Let's Make Butter, which uses butter as an example of the way food can change and would be a great follow-up to the information presented in Milk Comes From a COW?
+Another great book to read before beginning your butter making activity is Let’s Make Butter, which uses butter as an example of the way food can change.
+It makes a great follow-up to the information presented in Milk Comes From a COW?

 Time to Start Churning